Futu Research | ETF Investment Research

 However, if it is a US bond held through a bond fund or bond ETF, the interest paid by that fund or ETF is treated as dividends and is subject to tax at the rate of the dividend tax.

-The tax relationship between livestock and the tax refund practices of Futubull can be referenced from the official teaching:ETF Tax Refund Guide
+Regarding the tax on livestock and the tax refund procedure of Futubull, you can refer to the official teaching:ETF Tax Refund Guide

-Before investing (buying and selling) stocks, you first need to open a securities (stocks) account.
-Just like depositing money in a bank, you need to open a bank account first.
+Before investing in (buying) ETFs, you first need to set up a securities account.
+If you store money in a bank, you need to open a bank account first.

 Step 1: Head over to the Futubull network and sign up for a new account.(Register now)